SmartlyDressedGames/Unturned-Docs/LevelConfig.md

 __Has_Atmosphere__ _bool_: If false, disable stars in skybox.

-__Should_Verify_Objects_Hash__ _bool_: Should server verify client level files match?
-Disabled by default, but should be enabled on most maps.
-Not recommended for maps with dozens of required downloads because loading mismatch will break hash.

 __Has_Global_Electricity__ _bool_: Should all powerable items and objects have power by default?

 __Gravity__ _float_: Acceleration of gravity.
 Defaults to -9.81.